djalbat/yapp/README.md

 ## The examples

 Open the `index.html` file in the root of the repository.
 There is an example for each of the supported languages.

+## FiraCode

+Yapp supports [FiraCode](https://github.com/tonsky/FiraCode) by default, so you need to provide the necessary font files if you want this.
+These can be found in the `css/` directory and can be copied as-is to the necessary file folder, server, etc. Additionally, there is a small squiggle image that is used to highlight errors.
+This should also be supplied, or just do without the squiggle.

 ## Contributing